UviDTE-UviSpace/uvispace-documentation/index.rst

     :align: left
     :alt: link to the GitHub repository

-The project's source code is publicly held in *GitHub*.
+The project's source code is publicly held on `GitHub <https://github.com/jlrandulfe/UviSpace>`_.
 Anybody is welcome to clone it and work with it.
 If you wish to collaborate, just contact us.

 For more information about getting the source code, go to our :ref:`download-source` section.